Logan-Rogersville High School

 Logan-Rogersville High School (LRHS) is a public high school for grades 9–12 located in Rogersville, Missouri as part of the Logan-Rogersville R-VIII School District.
 The National Center for Education Statistics classifies LRHS as a "rural fringe" locale, which is defined as a rural area that is less than or equal to 5 miles from an urban area.
 The mascot of LRHS is the wildcat with the colors of maroon and white.

 LRHS was the site for the Guinness World Records largest game of duck, duck, goose with 2,135 participants on October 7, 2011.
-On May 20, 2022, the record held by the Logan-Rogersville School District was attempted to be broken by a game held by Terre Haute North Vigo High School, Terre Haute South Vigo High School, and West Vigo High School in Terre Haute, Indiana.
+On May 20, 2020, three high schools in Terre Haute, Indiana (Terre Haute North Vigo High School, Terre Haute South Vigo High School, and West Vigo High School) attempted to break the 2011 record held by Logan-Rogersville School District.
 However, the attempt was unsuccessful, and Guinness World Records still lists the Logan-Rogersville School District as the holder of the record.

 School statistics

-The school statistics that follow are comprehensive with available information through 2022.
-In the most recent year with available data, total enrollment was 752 students with a dropout rate of approximately 3%.
+The school statistics that follow are comprehensive with available information through 2023.
+In the most recent year with available data, total enrollment was 740 students with a dropout rate of approximately 2%.
 The school is predominately white, but the racial diversity has slowly increased over the last fifteen years.
-The number of economically disadvantaged students (defined as the number of students with a free or reduced lunch) is 17.9%, which is the lowest percentage the high school has seen since 2007.
+The number of economically disadvantaged students (defined as the number of students with a free or reduced lunch) is 24.9%.
 The student-to-teacher ratio is 15:1, which has remained relatively constant over the years.
-Teachers are paid an average total salary of $55,954, administrators are paid an average total salary of $96,993, and the average amount of experience for teachers is 14.5 years.
+Teachers are paid an average total salary of $59,527, administrators are paid an average total salary of $102,134, and the average amount of experience for teachers is 13.8 years.

 The Logan-Rogersville High School statistics shown in the tables below are from the Missouri Department of Elementary and Secondary Education.